 In the depression era 1930s, Hawaii’s secluded Kona Coast was a world apart.
 Despite hardships and racial barriers Kona’s intense natural beauty, cosmopolitan mix of cultures and inclusive Hawaiian values were mingling, creating combinations and possibilities unheard of in the mainland USA.
-The Island’s people had begun to overthrow the reproachful strictures of the missionary era and find fresh ways to live and love.
+The Island’s people had begun to overthrow the reproachful structures of the missionary era and find fresh ways to live and love.
 Little by little old Hawaiian ways could be openly treasured again.
 Images of surfers and Hula gave a weary world something to dream of.
 Celebrities, seekers and sages of all kinds began finding their way to the Big Island and with them the first waves of tourists.
 From Kona’s beaches to its mountainsides the ‘paradise present’ exerted its spell, transforming all who heard the call.

 Inspired by the ‘never-to-be-read’ personal memoirs of a young American woman drawn to Kona by accident in the 1930s, and those close to her, the Kona Diaries novel chronicles a quest for independence and knowledge as well as love and identity that spans the generations.